-It is technically possible for there to be alligators at Ginnie Springs.
+It is technically possible for there to be alligators.
 I wouldnt have a clue if they are there or not as the water is quite murky.

 As I’m writing these words – dark, murky – I’m screwing up my face, thinking why on earth did I get in that water!

-In reality you need not worry as many, many people will be doing the tube run with you and as far as I’m aware, there has been no recorded alligator attacks or deaths associated with Ginnie Springs.
+In reality you need not worry as many, many people will be doing the tube run with you and as far as I’m aware, there has been no recorded Ginnie Springs alligator attacks.

 Plus, it is super fun & very relaxing AND you can have a beer.
 What’s not to love?